athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
+    ```txt title='Result'
+    java: constructor Test in class Test cannot be applied to given types;
+        required: java.lang.String
+        found:    no arguments
+        reason: actual and formal argument lists differ in length
+    ```
-1. A private constructor cannot be called by other class.
+1. A private constructor cannot be called by other classes.
-1. If a class only has private constructors, there is no way for other class to instantiate it.
-Design pattern like Singleton uses this technique to control and prevent other classes from instantiating a class via the keyword `new`.
+1. If a class only has private constructors, there is no way for other classes to instantiate it.
+Design pattern like Singleton uses this technique to control and prevent other classes from instantiating a class via `new`.
 1. A constructor can call one another using this().
     ```java
     public class Test